woman laying on red light therapy bed

 TL;DR

-- Red light therapy supports post-surgical recovery by accelerating wound healing, reducing inflammation and swelling, easing pain, and minimising scarring.
+• Red light therapy supports post-surgical recovery by accelerating wound healing, reducing inflammation and swelling, easing pain, and minimising scarring.

-- Clinical research supports its use across a wide range of procedures including knee surgery, C-section, cardiac surgery, oral surgery, liposuction, and dermatological treatments.
+• Clinical research supports its use across a wide range of procedures including knee surgery, C-section, cardiac surgery, oral surgery, liposuction, and dermatological treatments.

-- Red light therapy can also be used before surgery to prepare tissue, reduce chronic inflammation, and support faster post-operative healing.
+• Red light therapy can also be used before surgery to prepare tissue, reduce chronic inflammation, and support faster post-operative healing.

 Recovering from surgery takes time, and most people are actively looking for safe, evidence-backed ways to support that process.
 Red light therapy has become an increasingly common tool in post-operative care, used in plastic surgery clinics, orthopaedic rehabilitation settings, and at home by people wanting to recover faster and with less discomfort.

-This article covers how red light therapy works after surgery, what the research shows across specific procedure types, when to start, how to use it, and which TGA-approved devices are most practical for Australian patients.
+This article covers how red light therapy works after surgery, what the research shows across specific procedure types, when to start, how to use it, and which devices are most practical for Australian patients.

 How Does Red Light Therapy Help After Surgery?

-Red light therapy, also known as photobiomodulation (PBM) or low-level laser therapy (LLLT), uses specific wavelengths of red and near-infrared light to stimulate cellular function.
-When tissue absorbs this light energy, mitochondria produce more adenosine triphosphate (ATP), the energy source cells use to repair, regenerate, and function properly.
+Red light therapy, also known as photobiomodulation or low-level laser therapy, uses specific wavelengths of red and near-infrared light to stimulate cellular function.
+When tissue absorbs this light energy, mitochondria produce more ATP, the energy source cells use to repair, regenerate, and function properly.
+After surgery, the body is working to repair incisions, manage inflammation, rebuild tissue, and remodel collagen.
+Red light therapy supports each of these processes.

-Reduced inflammation and swelling
+Reduced Inflammation and Swelling

 Surgery triggers an acute inflammatory response that, while necessary, causes swelling, redness, and discomfort.
 Red light therapy modulates this response by reducing pro-inflammatory cytokines and oxidative stress, helping bring inflammation under control without suppressing healing.
-Reduced oedema also directly reduces pain and improves mobility during recovery.
+Reduced oedema directly reduces pain and improves mobility during recovery.

-Pain management
+Pain Management

 A review of studies from 2009 to 2017 found that red and near-infrared light applied to surgical areas consistently reduced post-operative pain.
 A 2018 study found photobiomodulation assists pain management by stimulating endorphin release and reducing inflammatory markers, offering a drug-free complement to post-surgical pain protocols.

-Minimised scarring
+Minimised Scarring

 Red light therapy promotes more controlled collagen and elastin production, improving tissue remodelling and resulting in healthier, flatter scar tissue.
 Used consistently during the healing period, it supports improved texture and reduced scar visibility.
 Both keloid and hypertrophic scars respond to treatment, which softens scar tissue and promotes growth of healthy new skin.

-Improved circulation
+Improved Circulation

 Near-infrared light enhances blood flow and nitric oxide release, ensuring healing tissue receives adequate oxygen and nutrients.
 Improved circulation also supports lymphatic drainage, reduces oedema, and speeds removal of inflammatory byproducts from the surgical site.

-Nerve regeneration
+Nerve Regeneration

 Red Light Therapy Before Surgery

 One of the underappreciated applications of red light therapy in a surgical context is pre-operative use.
 Healthier tissue before surgery means faster healing after it.
+Using red light therapy in the weeks before a procedure can increase cellular ATP production, reduce chronic inflammation, boost collagen production, and support immune function and circulation ahead of the procedure.

 A study on patients undergoing gastrointestinal surgery found that 20-minute pre-operative red light sessions resulted in lower post-operative pain scores than the control group, supporting the value of pre-surgical preparation with photobiomodulation.